rybla/shape-lang-purs/design/let stuff.md

 - Makes mutual recursion a question.
 Do we have both nested lets and let* for recursion?
 If so, what is the user interface for dragging definitions to different places in the program?
 - If the top level program uses lets, then this would allow you to select all definitions after a given definition, which seems wierd.
 Could solve with let* or separate concept of top level definition
+- One feature that we want is to be able to drag a term from your program into a "scratch area", which is just a let bound definition.
+What would this interface look like?
+Would you trag it onto another term and then it goes into a let around that term?
+Should we have a different concept of scratch area that isn't just a let?